jvilders/python-project-setup/readme.md

 - Run `poetry install`
 - Activate the poetry environment by running `poetry shell`
 - If applicable, point your IDE towards the python interpreter inside the virtual environment, so that it can use the installed packages for type checking
-- Run `pre-commit install` to set up the pre-commit hookds
+- Run `pre-commit install` to set up the pre-commit hooks

+## Mac

+(Install instructions for pyenv and poetry here)

+- Important: Change the `python_executable` value in `mypy.ini` to `.venv/bin/python` instead, because the structure of the `.venv` folder is different on Mac.